LinkTheDot/twitch-chat-tracker/README.md

 # Setup

 Setting up the app will require you to set a few values under the config.
-Required fields will be listed in a comment above.
+Required fields will be indicated by a \* in a comment above the example.

 Any values split by `|` is a list of the possible options.